 Period films are practically nothing without CGI.
 Right from building the forts to crowd multiplication, creating ancient backdrops and a lot many things are done completely with the use of CGI.
 Sanjay Leela Bhansali’s Bajirao Mastani, Saawariya, and Padmavat are examples of how much of a strong influence VFX is.

 Indian VFX industry is worth billions and the last couple of years marked an average growth of 44%.
 It is steadier and more pacing than any other industry in this nation.
 This being the reason the scope of a VFX course is huge.
-No matter where you do a VFX course the job opportunities will spurt out for you.
+No matter where you do a VFX the job opportunities will spurt out for you.
 A Visual effects course in Kolkata or for that matter anywhere in India will be your gateway to creativity and success.
 The Indian film industry is the proof for that.
+Click here to check out about vfx course.